Shoulder Labral Tear

 Rotator Cuff Impairment

-The Rotator-Cuff is a group of four muscles that attach from your scapula (shoulder blade) to your upper arm (humerus).
+The rotator cuff is a group of four shoulder muscles that attach from your scapula (shoulder blade) to your upper arm bone (humerus).

-Their main role is to keep the ‘Ball’ of the humerus, in the middle of the ‘socket’ on the scapula.
+Their main role is to keep the ‘ball’ of the humerus, in the middle of the ‘socket’ on the scapula.
 These muscles will also help to move the shoulder joint.
-When these muscles get irritated, strain or torn they can be a source of pain and dysfunction at the shoulder joint.
+Rotator cuff injuries can cause these muscles to get irritated, strain or torn.
+This can be a source of pain and dysfunction at the shoulder joint.

 Frozen Shoulder

-Frozen Shoulder is a prevalent cause of Shoulder Pain and stiffness.
+Adhesive capsulitis (frozen shoulder) is a prevalent cause of shoulder pain and stiffness.
 Patients normally experience a gradual onset of stiffness, to the point where they have considerably restricted range of movement.

 Frozen shoulder typically happens in different stages, and the symptoms will change throughout each stage.
-Frozen shoulder is most prevalent in people aged 40-60, and is most more common in women than men.
+True frozen shoulder is most prevalent in people aged 40-60, and is much more common in women than men.

 Will my Shoulder Pain go away?

 In most cases, yes.
-While there are some specific causes of shoulder pain that may require a referral or further investigation in order to improve.
-A large majority of shoulder pain will recover with a targeted and specific treatment plan provided by your physiotherapist.
+While there are some specific causes of chronic shoulder pain that may require a referral or further investigation in order to improve, a large majority of shoulder pain will recover with a targeted and specific treatment plan provided by your physiotherapist.
 In these cases, the strength and loading capacity of tissues in your shoulder, your mobility, posture and regular activities are generally the cause.
-Addressing all these contributing factors will be the best way to get rid of your shoulder pain.
+Addressing all these contributing factors will be the best way to provide shoulder pain relief.

 Is my shoulder pain serious?

 In very rare cases, your shoulder pain may be caused by a medical condition or by a structural abnormality.
 In these cases, your physiotherapist will identify the abnormal symptoms and organise a referral for more in-depth investigation.
-Shoulder pain that is brought on by significant trauma, like a car accident or sporting injury, may require further investigation also.
-However, a vast majority of shoulder injuries will respond in a timely manner with the appropriate guidance.
+Shoulder pain that is brought on by significant trauma, like a car accident or shoulder injuries from sport, may require further investigation also.
+However, a vast majority of shoulder conditions will respond in a timely manner with the appropriate guidance.

 Do I need a scan for my shoulder pain?